-Figure 3: Generalised example of f carbon storage and removals17
+Figure 1: Generalised example of f carbon storage and removals

-Note: Emissions from disturbances other than harvesting, such as fires, are not currently included in the calculations.
+Note: Emissions from disturbances other than harvesting, such as fires, are not currently included in the calculations other than through the adjustment of stocked area.
+In this situation the fire event is treated similarly to a harvest event.